nawabahmadreshi/documentation/pages/features/journeys.md

 ## Configure Branch View Templates

 You can choose which Branch Views your audience will see, and how much of your audience will see it.
-First, click `Select Template` to choose customize the template you'd like to show for this Journey.
+First, click `Select Template` to choose and customize the template you'd like to show for this Journey.

 {% image src='/img/pages/features/journeys/select-template.png' half center alt='select templates' %}